mspnp/iaas-landing-zone-baseline/05-aad.md

 ### Platform team integration

 The platform identity team probably manages your Azure Active Directory groups and group memberships.
-If security groups and membership have been delegated to Active Active Directory users, then this process would be performed self-service by the application landing zone team, if not, then it should be part of the subscription vending process.
-In this deployment guide, it is sitting between the application landing zone deployment and the start of the application team's work to represent that ambiguity.
+If security groups and membership have been delegated to application teams, then this process would be performed self-service by the application landing zone team; if not, then it should be an integrated part of the subscription vending process.
+In this deployment guide, it is sitting between the application landing zone deployment and the start of the application team's work to represent that potential ambiguity.

-**If it's impossible to get Azure Active Directory group access configured, then please skip to [Alternative if group management access is not possible in your environment](#alternative-if-group-management-access-is-not-possible-in-your-environment) for a workaround.**
+**We understand that Azure AD access is highly variable from organization to organization and sandbox implementations.
+If it's impossible to get Azure Active Directory group access configured, then please skip to [Alternative if group management access is not possible in your environment](#alternative-if-group-management-access-is-not-possible-in-your-environment) for a workaround.**

 ## Steps